 - Moderately simple installation

-- Very simple use
+- Relatively simple to use

 - Infant insert and head padding included